Grace Lee

 Grace Lee (Lee Kyung-hee) is a South Korean-born Filipino film distributor, businesswoman, former television host and former radio disc jockey.
-She is one of a few Korean expatriates to appear prominently in Philippine television, other notable expatriates are Sandara Park, Ryan Bang and Sam Oh.
 In 2015, she left the country to go back home to her native country and serve there.
 She can speak Tagalog and English in addition to her native Korean.

 Biography

 Early life

 Lee was born on October 4, 1982 in Seoul.
 She moved to the Philippines at age 10 because of her father's business, which involved importing Korean cars.
 She studied from second grade to fourth year high school at St. Paul College in Pasig and graduated from Ateneo de Manila University, where she obtained her Communication Arts degree.
-Before becoming a TV host, she had been hosting events for Korean-Filipino communities as well as being an official interpreter for Malacañang.
+Before becoming a TV host, she had been hosting events for Korean-Filipino communities.